 The cards we’ve featured even come with a gentle nudge to have the recipient consider where their origins are.
 Printed without cartridges to reduce e-waste in their production and hand-made from recycled cards, they make an excellent choice for envelope stuffers at Christmas.

-Not only spreading cheer but also prompting a thought towards the environmental impact of zero waste on the planet.
-Attach these recycled cards to eco-friendly wrapping paper, and you’ve got the perfect gift wrap.
+Not only does it spread cheer, but it also prompts a thought about the environmental impact of zero waste on the planet.
+Attach these recycled cards to eco-friendly wrapping paper; you’ll get the perfect gift wrap.

 Recycled Christmas Cards on Etsy